markodevv/codeze/README.md

 # codeze

-This is an attempt to write a modal text editor in c++.
+This is an attempt to write a modal text editor in c++ and OpenGL for hardware acceleration.

 ## Features